winesapOS/winesapOS/.github/ISSUE_TEMPLATE/github-issue.md

  - Image type: [Minimal, Performance, or Secure]
  - Computer type: [PC or Mac]
  - Graphics vendor: [AMD, Intel, or NVIDIA]
- - Graphics card: [ex., NVIDIA GeForce GTX 750 Ti]
+ - Graphics card: [ex., GeForce GTX 750 Ti]

 **Additional context**
 Add any other context about the problem here.